Food Allergen Awareness

 It is estimated that 33 million people have food allergies in the United States.
-That’s a lot of hungry people that want to eat out at Virginia restaurants!
-There are many foods that can cause an allergic reaction in a person, but the following eight foods account for 90% of all food-related allergic reactions:
+There are many foods that can cause an allergic reaction in a person, but the following nine foods are recognized by the Food and Drug Administration as the leading causes of food allergies:

 • Crustacean Shellfish (including shrimp, crab and lobster)